keu/docs/astro/develop-project.md

 - Documentation for Airflow providers, such as [Databricks](https://registry.astronomer.io/providers/databricks), [Snowflake](https://registry.astronomer.io/providers/snowflake), and [Postgres](https://registry.astronomer.io/providers/postgres).
 This documentation is comprehensive and based on Airflow source code.
 - Documentation for Airflow modules, such as the [PythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/pythonoperator), [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator), and [S3ToRedshiftOperator](https://registry.astronomer.io/providers/amazon/modules/s3toredshiftoperator).
 These modules include guidance on how to set Airflow connections and their parameters.

-As you browse the Astronomer Registry, follow this document for instructions on how to install providers as Python packages and make other changes to your Astronomer Project.
+As you browse the Astronomer Registry, follow this document for instructions on how to install providers as Python packages and make other changes to your Astro project.

 ## Add Python and OS-level Packages

-To build Python and OS-level packages into your Astronomer project, add them to your `requirements.txt` and `packages.txt` files.
+To build Python and OS-level packages into your Astro project, add them to your `requirements.txt` and `packages.txt` files.
 Add Python packages to your `requirements.txt` and OS-level packages to your `packages.txt` file.

 To pin a version of a package, use the following syntax: